Side Hustles (RuPaul's Drag Race All Stars)

 "Side Hustles" is the third episode of the sixth season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on July 1, 2021.
+The episode's main challenge tasks the contestants with writing and starring inn commercials promoting their "side hustles".
 Tia Mowry is a guest judge.
 Laganja Estranja also makes a guest appearance.

 Episode

 Tia Mowry is a guest judge.

-For this week's main challenge, the contestants team up and write and star in a commercial that promotes their side hustle.
-Team 1 consists of A'keria C. Davenport, Ginger Minj, Jan and Silky Nutmeg Ganache.
+For the main challenge, the contestants are tasked with teaming up to write and star in commercial that promote their side hustle.
+A'keria C. Davenport, Ginger Minj, Jan, and Silky Nutmeg Ganache are on Team 1.
 Their side hustle is Rent-a-Queen.
-Team 2 consists of Pandora Boxx, Ra'Jah O'Hara, Trinity K. Bonet and Yara Sofia.
+Pandora Boxx, Ra'Jah O'Hara, Trinity K. Bonet, and Yara Sofia are on Team 2.
 Their side hustle is Drag Fixers.
-Team 3 consists of Eureka!, Kylie Sonique Love and Scarlet Envy.
+Eureka!, Kylie Sonique Love, and Scarlet Envy are on Team 3.
 Their side hustle is Drag Exorcists.

 Tia Mowry is a guest judge.
-On the runway, the queens must redeem a look that they wore in their previous season.
+On the runway, the contestants must redeem a look that they wore in their previous season.
 Team 2 is considered the winning team, with Trinity K. Bonet being the Top All Star of the week.
-Team 3 is critiqued and deemed safe.
-Team 1 receives all negative critiques, with all four of the queens being the bottom four queens.
+Team 3 is deemed safe.
+The four members of Team 1 place in the bottom.

 Laganja Estranja (pictured in 2023) makes a guest appearance.

 It is revealed that Season 6's Laganja Estranja is this week's Lip Sync Assassin.
 Laganja Estranja is announced the winner and reveals that the group has chosen to eliminate Silky Nutmeg Ganache from the competition.